 Every dog needs to learn to walk on a leash.
 Besides the fact that most areas have leash laws, there will be times when keeping your dog on a leash is for his own safety.
-Learn how to introduce your dog or puppy to the leash, then teach him how to walk properly on the leash.
+Learn how to introduce your dog or puppy to the leash, then teach him how to walk properly on the leash, even beside you on a bike.
 A loose leash walk teaches your dog not to pull or lunge when on the leash, making the experience more enjoyable for both you and your dog.Continue to 4 of 9 below.

 04 of 09

 How To Socialize Dogs and Puppies